near/docs/docs/roles/developer/networks.md

 The MainNet explorer is available at https://explorer.mainnet.near.org/

-The flag for this in near-shell is 'production'
+The flag for this in near-cli is 'production'

 ### State Persistence